Reiwilo8/PSCF-Project/README.md

 # PSC-F Project

-A modified Tic-Tac-Toe game with 5x5 board and progressive AI opponent.
+A modified version of classic Tic-Tac-Toe game with 5x5 board and progressive AI opponent.